 Average Cost of Ice Dam Removal

+Minimum charges.
 Often there is a minimum number of hours (e.g. 2-4 hours) for which homeowners will need to hire an ice dam removal company.
-Those minimums tend to be based on how long a relatively small job takes under reasonably smooth conditions.
-Jobs often take much longer for a variety of reasons, including if the roof is large, if the weather is unusually bad, if the roof is hard to access or navigate, or if access to water is difficult.
-Other factors can make a job take longer.
-Beware of companies that don’t charge a minimum.
-Either they’ll cut corners, or they’ll use some trick to fatten the invoice.
+Those minimums tend to be based on how long a relatively small job takes under generally smooth conditions to stop a home from leaking, not to remove the snow and ice from the entire rooftop!
+Jobs can often take much longer for a variety of reasons, including if the roof is large, if the weather is unusually bad, if the roof is hard to access or navigate, the ice is thicker, the ice further up your roof and not just along the edges, the ice is hard black ice vs. soft white ice, the snow is heavy and wet vs. light and powdery, or if access to water is difficult.
+There are plenty of other factors that can also make a job take longer, and you must understand that “what you see, is not necessarily what you get” when it comes to ice dam removal.

 Here are a few other resources on ice dam removal costs in general:

 Why Does Ice Dam Removal Cost So Darn Much?